 The Death of the Password

 Wait–do away with passwords altogether?
 For years, passwords have been the primary method for protecting accounts across the internet from unauthorized access–but not anymore.
 Some industry experts are predicting that, as a result of the continuing risk of aftershock breaches, passwords will become obsolete–especially for business networks that deal with private or confidential information.
-Instead, businesses are turning to two-factor or multi-factor authentication that makes it more critical that a user proves exactly who they are before accessing confidential information.
+Instead, businesses are turning to two-factor or multi-factor authentication which makes it more critical that a user proves exactly who they are before accessing confidential information.
 While not entirely without the potential for a breach, two-factor authentication does offer an extra layer of protection that will help keep your business secure.
 Not only that, it removes the potential for aftershock breaches to jeopardize your business’s security.